CorentinLAMY/Engineering-ressources/README.md

 * [Raspberry-Pi](https://...)
 * [NVidia Jetson-Nano](https://...)

 ## 1.4.
+FPGA
+FPGA development for embedded system design.

+## 1.5.
 Accessoiries and other stuff
 * Debugger and programmer for MCUs
   * [PICkit 4 for PIC8/16/32 bits](https://) The minimal PIC programmer and debugger
   * [ICD4 for PIC8/16/32 bits](https://) The best PIC programmer and debugger